Yamaha P45 B review (P71): Still worth your money?

 If you want to get a good feeling of playing on a real piano, as a beginner, the GHS will surely provide that.

-These keys are weighted with real hammer in the mechanism which means that the lower keys will feel heavier than the higher keys that will feel lighter.
+These keys are weighted with a real hammer in the mechanism, which means that the lower keys will feel heavier than the higher keys that will feel lighter.

 An authentic piano feeling for only a couple of hundred dollars.

-Summarized, well suited for the beginner pianist and delivers the graded, weighted touch that your piano teacher recommend for building proper technique for playing on acoustic pianos.
+Summarized, well suited for the beginner pianist and delivers the graded, weighted touch that your piano teacher recommends for building proper technique for playing on acoustic pianos.

 Another aspect that is important to look after is the harder you press a key, the louder sound it will provide.

 Many pianos do or don't have this feature.
-Luckily the Yamaha P45B have it.
+Luckily the Yamaha P45B has it.

 You can also change the sensitivity in 4 different levels.
 Light, medium, hard and off.
 You can now customize your playing after the strength in your fingers.

-Many beginner starts with the light mode, as later go up in level to hard mode.
-Ofcourse there is no problem to start with hard mode and learn everything there from.
+Many beginners start with the light mode, as later go up in level to hard mode.
+Of course there is no problem to start with hard mode and learn everything there from.

-All piano manufacturers have their own different sampling system, which means, how they create the realism of an acoustic piano using today's technology.
+All piano manufacturers have their own different sampling systems, which mean how they create the realism of an acoustic piano using today's technology.